Monday – Friday 10am-4pm, Weekends and public holidays 10am-2pm

 Cambridge Museum’s focus is on “Bonding People with Place.”

+The Cambridge Historical Society Inc. own the collections and operate the Cambridge Museum with support from the community and the Waipa District Council.
 We invite you to explore our site and its different sections, and visit again.